What is infertility?

 Blood tests are usually the first tests needed to investigate fertility.
-Your doctor can arrange the tests for you, or you may want to use private blood testing such as our fertility tests.
+Your doctor can arrange the tests for you, or you may want to use private blood testing such as our range of Fertility Blood Tests.

 The blood tests check different biomarkers depending on your age, gender, and symptoms.
 For women, the blood test may check your hormones to ensure that your levels are normal at different stages of your cycle.

 For men, your doctor may check your testosterone levels.
 For women, the doctor may also check thyroid function.

 Thyroid disorders can affect your hormones, and sometimes can be the cause of infertility in women.

 You can read more about thyroid disorders in our Thyroid Guide.

 After you have the results of your blood tests, men may have a sperm test (also known as a semen analysis).